jpenalber/chocolate-factory/README.md

 - adding a new wall on the line.
 - quering the number of hard chocolate units the factory line has at the moment.

-the -main is on src/core.clj and tests are on test/core_test.clj
+The -main is on src/core.clj and tests are on test/core_test.clj

+To calculate the chocolate units the function compute works as follow:

+- pre-compute the highest wall on the left (m-left) for each wall
+- pre-compute the highest wall on the right (m-right) for each wall
+- for each wall apply the function: units = min(max-left, max-right) - wall-height
+- then sum all the units together

+The adding operation updates the walls ref with the new wall height

 ## Installation